A man who has stolen thousands of pounds worth of items from shops in Horsham is now subject to a Criminal Behaviour Order (CBO).

 At the hearing, a CBO application was made by Sussex Police and granted by the court.
 It lasts for three years and prohibits Bartlett from the following:

-Entering certain areas of Horsham town centre between the hours of 9am and 1pm daily, unless he has a pre-arrange appointment.
+Entering certain areas of Horsham town centre other than between the hours of 9am and 1pm daily, unless he has a pre-arrange appointment.

 Entering any shop which he is already banned from.
 These include John Lewis, Waitrose, Sainsbury’s, TK Maxx, Boots and Waterstones.